-All items in the financial statements are exclusive of goods and services tax (GST) with the exception of receivables and payables which are stated with GST included.
+All items in the financial statements are exclusive of goods and services tax (GST) except for receivables and payables which are stated with GST included.
 Where GST is irrecoverable as an input tax then it is recognised as part of the related asset or expense.